top of page

 Melissa Photo.jpeg

 Melissa received her Master's Degree from Lesley University in Mental Health Counseling with a specialization in Dance Movement Therapy.
-Currently, Melissa is a Registered Dance Movement Therapist and acquired certification in Rainbowdance®; a therapeutic movement program that utilizes storytelling, self-soothing, voice, music, movement, and multi-modal props.
-She also obtained licensure as a Mental Health Counselor in 2015 and has advanced clinical training in the treatment of early childhood and trauma disorders.
-Her passion lies in working with children ages 10 & under experiencing anxiety, depression, PTSD, grief, and disruptions in attachment.
-Melissa uses methods that allow children to freely express themselves and teaches them to self-soothe by focusing on improving impulse-control, positive attachment, and self-empathy through play, art, sensory, music, and dance therapies.
+She obtained licensure as a Mental Health Counselor in 2015 and has advanced clinical training in the treatment of early childhood and trauma disorders.
+Melissa is certified to teach Rainbowdance®; a therapeutic movement program that utilizes storytelling, self-soothing, voice, music, movement, and multi-modal props.
+Melissa's passion lies in working with children ages 10 & under experiencing anxiety, depression, PTSD, grief, and disruptions in attachment.
+She uses methods that allow children to freely express themselves and teaches them to self-soothe by focusing on improving impulse-control, positive attachment, and self-empathy through play, art, sensory, music, and dance therapies.
 Parent training & family therapy are also frequently used to support caregivers in their response to children with high emotional needs.
 By promoting trust & security in the caregiver relationship, many symptoms can improve.
 Melissa also has experience working with children who have physical impairments, developmental delays, and learning difficulties.

 MLO.jpg